Rabrg/imgur-api/README.md

 # imgur-api
-A Java wrapper of the Imgur API.
+An Android compatible Java wrapper of the Imgur API.